 Objectives stated must be:

-(i) clear, concise and specific;
+(i) clear, concise, and specific;

 the lesson, and

-(iii) child-centered as against teacher-centred.
+(iii) child-centered as against teacher-centered.

 At the end of the lesson, students should be able to: